-I attended tours of veal farms in Pennsylvania and Indiana this summer to learn more about how today’s veal is raised and was sent some free samples of ground veal and cutlets to experiment with, but I was not compensated for this post.
+I attended sponsored tours of veal farms in Pennsylvania and Indiana this summer to learn more about how today’s veal is raised.
+My travel expenses were paid and I was sent some free samples of ground veal and cutlets to experiment with, but I was not compensated for this post.
 This dish was a big delicious hit with my family so I wanted to share it.

 It’s back to school time.
 Quick dinners are where it’s at, right?
 This dish will be a family hit and it’s pretty simple.
 You can always make the meatballs ahead in a big batch and then freeze them so they are ready for a weeknight meal.
 You can even cook the whole batch, and freeze them cooked, so they are really ready to help you save time on busy school nights!
 I bake them on a large cookie sheet.